carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

 ============

-LLVM's code coverage mapping format is used to provide code coverage analysis using LLVM's and Clang's instrumenation based profiling (Clang's ``-fprofile-instr-generate`` option).
+LLVM's code coverage mapping format is used to provide code coverage analysis using LLVM's and Clang's instrumentation based profiling (Clang's ``-fprofile-instr-generate`` option).

 This document is aimed at those who use LLVM's code coverage mapping to provide